AI Tools·

 • uv An extremely fast Python package and project manager, written in Rust.

-• While i should likely use rust like my brother patrick would perfer, python still has the edge when it comes to AI/ML work.
+• While I should likely use Rust like my brother Patrick would prefer, Python still has the edge when it comes to AI/ML work.

 Why a CLI tool?